 About this degree

-- The Associate of Arts (AA) degree requires a minimum of 64 hours of course credits with a grade of “C” or better in all courses and a cumulative grade point average of 2.0 on a 4.0 scale.
+- Must earn a grade of “C” or better in all courses and a cumulative grade point average of 2.0 on a 4.0 scale.

 - Some courses have placement requirements or prerequisites that may result in coursework beyond 64 credits.
-These courses, too, require a grade of “C” or better.
-For information about prerequisites, see an NPC academic adviser.
+See an NPC academic adviser for details.

 General Education Credits

-Completion of the 35 general education course credits fulfills requirements for the Arizona General Education Education Curriculum (AGEC-A) for the Associate of Arts degree.
+Completion of the 35 general education course credits fulfills requirements for the Arizona General Education Education Curriculum (AGEC-A).

 Click the + to view the course recommendations within that discipline.